Skip to main content

 Features:

-• GitLab’s single application offers a user experience by improving cycle time.
-It also prevents context switching.
+• A single application delivers a superior user experience to prevent context switching.

-• Security capabilities such as fuzz testing, container scanning, and API screening are integrated from end to end.
+• Security capabilities such as dynamic application security testing (DAST) and API screening are integrated from end to end.

 9. Buddy